 Yield Spread Premium Used for No Cost Loans

-Banks and brokers will also charge a yield-spread premium as a way of providing a “No Closing Cost” loan.
-Basically, the bank or broker will charge a YSP large enough to offset any upfront fees the borrower would have to pay, and still end up with enough money to make a decent commission.
+Basically, the bank or broker will charge a YSP large enough to offset any upfront fees the borrower would have to pay, and still end up with enough money to make a decent commission as well.

-An example would be a broker that charges no mortgage points or fees, but charges a YSP of 2% on a $400,000 loan.
-The total compensation to the broker is $8,000, and the fees associated with the loan may be $3,500.
+An example would be a broker who charges no mortgage points or fees, but charges a YSP of 2% on a $400,000 loan.
+The total compensation to the broker is $8,000, and the other fees associated with the loan may be $3,500.